dguzenko/newdocs/docs/zoocart.md

   This path will make the layout available only for the App being placed in.

-When dealing with sublayout, remember it should be placed into **... / render / [MAIN LAYOUT] / _sublayouts** instead.
+When dealing with sublayout, remember it should be placed into **... / render / < main layout > / _sublayouts** instead.

 **Note**: if the **custom_elements** folder does not exist, just create it.